manticoresoftware/manticoresearch/docs/replication.rst

 path
 ~~~~

-Data directory for a write-set cache replication and incoming indexes from other nodes.
+Data directory for a `write-set cache replication <http://galeracluster.com/documentation-webpages/statetransfer.html#gcache>`_
+and incoming indexes from other nodes.
 Should be unique among the other clusters in the node.
 Default is :ref:`data_dir <data_dir>`.

 .. _cluster_nodes:

 nodes
 ~~~~~

-List of pairs address:port for all the nodes in the cluster (comma separated).
+A list of address:port pairs for all the nodes in the cluster (comma separated).
 A node's API interface should be used for this option.
 It can contain the current node's address too.
-This is used to join a node to the cluster and rejoin it after restart.
+This list is used to join a node to the cluster and rejoin it after restart.

 .. _cluster_options: